PrefectHQ/prefect/docs/core/advanced_tutorials/local-debugging.md

 #### `DaskExecutor`

 Lastly, if your issue is actually related to parallelism, you'll _need_ to use the `DaskExecutor`.
-There are two initialization keyword arguments that are useful to know about when debugging:

-- `local_processes`, which is a boolean specifying whether you want to use multiprocessing or not.
-The default for this flag is `False`.
-Try toggling it to see if your issue is related to multiprocessing or multithreading!
-- `debug`, which is another boolean for setting the logging level of `dask.distributed`; the default value is set from your Prefect configuration file and should be `True` to get the most verbose output from `dask`'s logs.
+By default prefect silences the Dask logs, to reenable them, pass `debug=True`.

 ### Raising Exceptions in realtime